What You Need to Make Pulled Pork on a Charcoal Grill

 After about 5 hours, the temperature of the meat should start getting close to our target temperature (185 F/85 C).
 Check the meat with an accurate meat thermometer.
 Push the temperature probe into the pork roast as close to the center of the meat as possible.

 Pulling pork can be a bit of a time-consuming process.
 When we started with this pork butt it was loaded with fat, gristle and bone.
 Much of the fat has turned to a liquid and the connective tissues broken down, but there are still some things in here that we don't want to eat.
 As you shred the pork, remove any bones and bits that remain.

 Keep the pork as hot as possible while it is shredded.
 Use a good pair of insulated food gloves.
 Start by tearing the meat into smaller and smaller chunks, dividing it up, and removing the bone and undesirable parts.
 A pair of forks or meat claws can be very helpful with this task.
 Continue shredding until all the meat is reduced to strands.

 Smoked pulled pork is an amazing thing.
 So many wonderful recipes can be made with it.
 A traditional method for serving pulled pork is as a sandwich, on plain white buns with coleslaw on top.

 Pick a good slaw, with just a hint of tartness.
-Sauce can be added before or when the pork is served.
+A sauce can be added before or when the pork is served.
 Often it is best to provide sauce on the side and let people add it if they want.
 Good pulled pork is perfect on its own, but many people expect barbecue sauce with it.